 View the following answers about program eligibility and enrollment.

 How much is surplus energy worth?

 The NSC rate is based on current market prices.
-The rate is between $0.03 to $0.04 cents per kWh.
+The rate averages around $0.03 cents per kWh and varies each month.
 The CPUC approved this rate in 2011.
 Payments to our customers began in the fall of that same year.

 Where is NSC located on the energy statement?

 Compensation is listed on the first page of your annual True-up statement.
 Find the box labeled Net Surplus Compensation.
 The amount is also factored into the amount due on your 12th-month PG&E energy statement in the line item for electricity.

 How is compensation paid?

 If the amount you owe is less than zero on your True-up statement, you have two compensation payment choices.
 Your first choice is to save compensation as a credit to apply toward future energy charges.
 The second choice is to request a check if the amount is over $1.